Chart Color Schemes

 Williamstown has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects likely affecting the region.
-Notable initiatives include Workshops Pier Repairs Project, Williamstown Mechanics Institute Masterplan and Restoration, Williamstown Foreshore Precinct Upgrade, and Williamstown Swimming and Life Saving Club Redevelopment.
-Below is a list of most relevant projects.
+AreaSearch has identified 19 projects that could affect the area.
+Notable projects include Workshops Pier Repairs Project, Williamstown Mechanics Institute Masterplan and Restoration, Williamstown Foreshore Precinct Upgrade, and Williamstown Swimming and Life Saving Club Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.